ifokeev/hapi-introduction/README.md

 $ nodemon index.js
 ```

-We‚Äôre making use of nodemon to start our server in watch mode.
+We're making use of nodemon to start our server in watch mode.

 The first thing we need to do is create a server.
 Thankfully, this is easy with Node.js!